 All students are made familiar with the following procedures on their first day.
 It is essential that everyone responds to these whenever they hear the alarm.

-- 1. On detecting smoke or a fire, break an alarm call point; - 2.
+- 1. On detecting smoke or a fire, break an alarm call point and raise the alarm; - 2.
 Inform RECEPTION on the ground floor (no. 30) or the nearest member of staff.
 They will call the Fire Brigade.

 Evacuation Procedures